 Teasers are also a great way to generate excitement before launching a new recruitment campaign.
 Ideas such as new employee benefits, CSR activities or even leaking details about the Christmas party can be utilised to keep potential candidates engaged with your brand.

 People love a good story.
-It has the power shape what they think about your business.
-So take storytelling a step further and weave it into your talent attraction strategy.
+It has the power to shape what they think about your business.
+So, take storytelling a step further and weave it into your talent attraction strategy.

 In times of low unemployment rates (the lowest in the UK since 1974), candidates have more choice than ever when choosing which employer to work for, just as consumers have greater choice over where and how they shop.

 Selling career opportunities to potential candidates is no different to a retailer selling products or services, and the channels used must be reflective of changes in consumer and candidate trends and behaviours.